corywalker/expreduce-docs/index.md

 # Development

-To run the tests:
+Pretty standard Go workflow.
+Just remember to `go generate`.
 ```
-cd expreduce
+# To update any .m changes or changes to the parser:
+go generate ./...
+# To run the test suite:
-go test
+go test ./...
 ```

+The use of `go generate` might require the download of additional dependencies.